Houston Prenuptial Agreement Lawyer

 If you are interested in learning how a prenup can help protect your interests prior to marriage, please contact the Kutty Law Firm online or call (713) 955-7477 to schedule a consultation today.

-What a Prenup Can Cover in Texas
+What Does a Prenup Cover in Texas?

 In the state of Texas, a prenuptial agreement may separate existing property and assets into “community,” belonging to both parties, and “separate,” belonging to just one party.
 These agreements often cover what will happen to separate properties in the case of divorce or the death of one spouse.
 In some cases, they can also include prerequisites for property division such as seeking counseling before filing for divorce.